-In the first quarter of 2004, the Company signed an agreement for a secured line of credit with Tanabe Holding America, Inc., a subsidiary of Tanabe Seiyaku Co., Ltd., or Tanabe, allowing it to borrow up to \$8.5 million to be used for the development of avanafil, an erectile dysfunction compound for which Phase 2 clinical trials have been completed.
+In the first quarter of 2004, the Company signed an agreement for a secured line of credit with Tanabe Holding America, Inc., a subsidiary of Tanabe Seiyaku Co., Ltd., or Tanabe, allowing it to borrow up to \$8.5 million to be used for the development of avanafil, an investigational erectile dysfunction compound.
 There were no financial covenants associated with this secured line of credit.
 On April 24, 2007, in connection with the Company's sale of Evamist to K-V (see Note 10: "Sale of Evamist Product"), the Company paid off the outstanding balance of \$6.7 million, including all accrued interest.
 All the assets of the Company, except the land and buildings, served as collateral for this line of credit.
 On May 1, 2007, Tanabe signed a Termination and Release acknowledging payment in full of the principal and interest due under the line of credit and releasing the lien on the Company's assets, and thereby terminating the line of credit.
+In September 2007, Tanabe Seiyaku Co., Ltd., following its merger with Mitsubishi Pharma Corporation, announced its name change to Mitsubishi Tanabe Pharma Corporation.